The great thing about a Rugby World Cup 2019 experience in Japan is the huge number of things to do for travelling fans.

 This is an essential addition to any Japanese experience and you can try it out for yourself.
 Taiko-Lab has two classrooms in Tokyo, with more spread across some of Japan's other major cities.
 Head to either the Asakusa or Aoyama branch for a one-shot taster lesson (reservation required) and channel your inner Phil!

 It’s basically the craziest floor show you can possibly imagine - and tons of fun!
 It’s like being served dinner by C3P0.

 Watch Japan play rugby

-You can see them and the Opening Ceremony in our Packages AA and AB or see them against Scotland in Tour AA, AB, AF, AH, AI, CA, CC, CE, CF, CH, CI, CJ, CK, ED, SA, SB or PB.
+You can see them and the Opening Ceremony in our Packages AA and AB or see them against Scotland in Tour AA, AB, AF, AH, AI, CA, CC, CF, CI, CJ, CK, ED, SA, SB or PB.
 For atmosphere, sporting history and a new chapter in rugby’s great history, the chance to see Japan play in Asia’s first Rugby World Cup is something not to be missed.